SolidBench/sparql-query-parameter-instantiator.js/README.md

 Parameters:

-* `"VariableTemplateNamedNode:_name"`: The name of the variable in the SPARQL query template to instantiate (without `?` prefix).
+* `"name"`: The name of the variable in the SPARQL query template to instantiate (without `?` prefix).
-* `"VariableTemplateNamedNode:_substitionProvider"`: A provider of substitution values.
+* `"substitionProvider"`: A provider of substitution values.
-* `"VariableTemplateNamedNode:_valueTransformers"`: An optional array of value transformers.
+* `"valueTransformers"`: An optional array of value transformers.

 #### Literal Variable Template